4G0NYY/LordHeron/README.md

   Tiny bit of C#

 # Something about me:
-  I live in switzerland /n
+  I live in switzerland,
-  I speak german and english /n
+  I speak german and english,
-  I love technology /n
+  I love technology and
-  There's nothing better than testing systems for security leaks ;)
+  there's nothing better than testing systems for security leaks ;)

+# That's about everything about me :)